WebAssembly/gc/proposals/gc/MVP-JS.md

 Instead, there are two cases for determining the prototype of a Typed Object when it is constructed via `struct.new`/`array.new`:

-* If the Type Definition is local (defined by the WebAssembly module, not imported), the prototype is `null`.
+* If the Type Definition is *internal* (defined by the WebAssembly module, not imported), the prototype is `null`.

-* If the Typed Object is imported, the type import must be fulfilled with a Type Definition object at instantiation-time, and this Type Definition constructor then determines the prototype.
-(Type Definition constructors' `.prototype` fields are defined to be immutable, so this allows instantiation-time determination of the metadata to use at allocation sites.)
+* If the Typed Definition is *imported*, the instance must be given a Type Definition object at instantiation-time, and this Type Definition object (which is a constructor) determines the prototype with its (immutable) `prototype` property.

 An important detail of the JS Typed Objects proposal is that the [own properties](https://tc39.github.io/ecma262/#sec-own-property)